 Asthma is a common illness in both adults and children.
 For those diagnosed, dealing with medications and symptoms like wheezing and coughing can be a hassle—especially when they get in the way of daily life.
 Luckily, asthma doesn’t have to be a burden or restrict your lifestyle.
-Here are few things you should know to keep your asthma in check and under control.
+Here are few things you should know to keep your asthma in check.

 According to the Centers for Disease Control and Prevention (CDC), 1 in 13 people (or 25 million Americans) have asthma.
 If you think it might be helpful to talk to others with asthma, the Asthma and Allergy Foundation of America can help you find a support group near you or assist you in starting your own.
 Your doctor or asthma specialist can also help you learn more about your condition.
 You can give this information to friends and family so they know what to do in case you have an emergency.